I Know I Love Him

+Critical reception

 In a 1973 review, Billboard magazine called Wilson "the perfect person to bridge the gap between pop and soul....
 Her gift on this LP is a mellowish mood, orchestrated beautifully by Don Sebesky to kiss her soulfully smooth voice within lush settings."
 Gramophone hailed the album as "a masterpiece in concept and musicianship," calling Wilson "truly superb in every aspect."
 They highlighted the Marvin Gaye-penned "We Can Make It Baby" and Gordon Parks' "Don't Misunderstand," a song that he had written the previous year for the soundtrack of Shaft's Big Score!.

 More recently, Andy Kellman at AllMusic called the album "a deep gem – laid-back but resonant late-night listening."

+Chart performance

 Despite positive critical reaction, I Know I Love Him was not a commercial success when it was released.
-It only reached No. 201 on the Billboard Top LPs & Tapes, and the single from the album, "We Can Make It Baby," did not chart.
+It only reached No. 201 on the Billboard Top LPs & Tape, and the single from the album, "We Can Make It Baby," did not chart.

+Digital

 In 2013, SoulMusic Records released a digitally remastered version of the album, paired with Wilson's 1971 album Kaleidoscope.